TheOdinProject/top-meta/onboarding/chat-moderators.md

 ### Maintain, follow, and enforce rules

 - As a moderator, you will be expected to **adhere to** and **uphold** the rules as detailed and maintained in the `#rules` channel in the Discord at all times.
-- **Kick users from the discord**
-    - Primarily, due to the inability to adhere to the rules.
-    - Users within the community, should be met with a warning first.
-    - Exercise 'common sense' discretion when deciding whether to exercise this power.
-    - Kick clear phishers and spammers immediately
-    - Rules are meant to be relaxed, with the exception of **overt** usage of hate speech, racism, or pornography.

-- **Application of the `loki?` role for rule-breakers and "stern" warnings** (see: `#please-wait`)
-    - The `loki?` role removes a user's permissions such that they can only view the `#please-wait` channel.
-    - We apply this role to users who we wish to have a private conversation with, away from the rest of the community.
-This channel is public to other members of the team for transparency and is where engagements regarding the rules or general chat conduct should occur, as opposed to direct messages.
-    - Be mindful that the chat history is not preserved from the user perspective.
-If a user goes offline, when they return the chat history will be removed from their perspective, potentially requiring us to screenshot prior history.
-    - When you have given a user the `loki?` role, it is your responsibility to restore their privilages to the chat.
-    - Abuse of the bot should result in the assignment of the `NOBOT` role, which will result in the `odin-bot` ignoring any bot commands made by the user.
 - **`Delete` messages from all channels and threads.**
     - Use discretion.
     - Screenshot all messages to be deleted and post them in the `#chat-mod-actions` channel.